 You probably don’t want to spend hours mopping.
 So, the best cleaning technique is to start scrubbing in the furthest corner of the room.
 This should be away from the doorway with your back to the exit.

 The idea is to avoid walking over a clean, wet floor with dirty shoes.
-That’s just going to unnecessarily double your workload.
+That’s just going to double your workload unnecessarily.

 7. Mop in Straight Lines or Figure of Eight

-To capture all of the dirt and grime from your floor, you may want to mop in straight lines.
-As a rough guide, follow the direction of the pattern or grain design.
-This is the best technique if you’re using a damp microfiber mop or steam mop.
+To capture all of the dirt and grime from your floor, mop in straight lines.
+As a rough guide, follow the direction of your floor’s pattern or grain design.
+This is the best technique for using a damp microfiber mop or steam mop.

-If you’re choosing to use a cotton string mop, it’s best to mop in a figure of eight.
+If you’re choosing to use a cotton string mop, move in a figure of eight.
 Each pass should overlap for the most effective clean.

-For any stubborn grime or marks, you may want to apply some downward pressure.
-This way you can scrub and loosen the dirt with the moisture.
+You may want to apply some downward pressure for any stubborn grime or marks.
+This way, you can scrub and loosen the dirt with the moisture.
 It’s often best to work in small sections – it may be easier to track where you’ve already cleaned.

 8. Rinse and Wring Your Mop Regularly

-During the mopping process, it’s best practice to rinse and wring your mop several times.
-The number of times you’ll have to do this will depend on how soiled the floor is.
+During the mopping process, rinse and wring your mop several times.
+The number of times you’ll have to do this will depend on how dirty the floor is.

-Use the water and cleaning solution in your bucket to clean your dirty mop.
-It’ll have picked up dirt and germs you can’t see from your flooring.
-Rinse it off and then you can wring it out to prevent streaks and excess moisture.
+Use your bucket’s water and cleaning solution to clean your dirty mop.
+It’ll have picked up dirt and germs you can’t see.
+Rinse and wring it to prevent streaks and excess moisture.

 If you find it a hassle to wring out your mop by hand, you may be interested in a spin mop.
-This has a device attached to the bucket that can automatically spin out excess water from your mop.
+This has a device attached to the bucket to spin out excess water from your mop automatically.

 9. Discard Dirty Water

 Cleaning your floors with dirty water is counterproductive.
-It’s recommended that you discard the water in your bucket when it becomes murky and turns brown.
+We recommend discarding the water in your bucket when it becomes murky.

 Germs and dirt will lie in the water and saturate your mop.
 The last thing you want to do is smear dirt back onto your clean floors, right?